biojava/biojava.github.io/_wikis/GSoC:PTM.md

 -   07/08/2010
     -   In progress of scanning whole PDB.
     -   Hacking the PDB sequence diagram code.
+-   07/16/2010
+    -   Attending ISMB from July 09-13
+    -   Finished scanning whole PDB.
+Need to analyze the result.
+    -   Started to refactor the sequence diagram code.

 Skype call notes
 ----------------